ostdotcom/website-docupony/platform/docs/sample-app.md

 sidebar_label: Sample App
 ---

 We have built and released a sample app to showcase what's possible with OST Platform.
-The sample app is available on both Android and iOS and is built using the [OST Wallet Reach-Native SDK](/platform/docs/sdk/mobile-wallet-sdks/react-native/).
+The sample app is available on both Android and iOS and is built using the [OST Wallet React-Native SDK](/platform/docs/sdk/mobile-wallet-sdks/react-native/).

 **Motivations for building the Sample App**
 1. Showcase what's possible with OST Platform